Sahil9192/DBMS/Assignment_2.md

 );
 ```

-8. **View Creation:**
+### 8. **View Creation**

+**Description:**
-Create a view to show the total number of books ordered and their total price.
+A `VIEW` is a virtual table based on the result of a SELECT query.
+Views can simplify complex queries by encapsulating them as reusable objects.
+In this example, we create a view to show the total number of books ordered and their total price.

 ```sql
 CREATE VIEW BookOrderSummary AS